SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/How_to_rsync_products_from_FNAL_to_your_local_institution.md

 ---
-lang: en
+layout: page
 title: How to rsync products from FNAL to your local institution
 ---

-[]{#How-to-rsync-products-from-FNAL-to-your-local-institution}

-How to rsync products from FNAL to your local institution[¶](#How-to-rsync-products-from-FNAL-to-your-local-institution){.wiki-anchor}
+How to rsync products from FNAL to your local institution
 ======================================================================================================================================

 When setting up a remote **sbndaq** development station or test stand,